thedefside/journey_to_valhalla/README.md

  - The boss altars don't always seem to work

 # Roadmap
- - Balance the weapons and enemies in Mistlands/Deep North/Ashlands (Ongoing)
  - Lock progresion to Mistlands -> Deep North -> Ashlands through boss drops
  - Add enemy NPCs with unique weapon drops
  - Add new minibosses

 # Change log
+v0.0.7
+ - Added everything back to the Mistlands world generation
+ - Balance all Huntardy's weapons to be in line with vanilla

 v0.0.6
  - Removed Goblin ships (causing errors and severe FPS drops)
  - Removed Silver Golem and added Polar Lox to Deep North